 - Here are some good bear market stocks to buy:

 Since the market trades in cycles there are going to be bearish markets.
-There are a lot of traders who may not like bearish markets but it’s actually a good thing (bullish vs bearish and how to make money in any market).
+There are a lot of traders who may not like bearish markets but it’s actually a good thing.

 Bear markets keep stocks from becoming so expensive the normal trader can’t afford them.
 The ebb and flow of a bull and bear fight is healthy for the market.
 Trader’s don’t have to be afraid of a downturn.

 Bearish markets don’t last as long as a bull market.
-Learn how to trade the bear markets and find the right stocks and you can still profit (try our stock picks service free.
+Learn how to trade the bear markets and find the right stocks and you can still profit.

 Bear markets are usually caused by a recession or depression.
 When traders become pessimistic, prices fall.
 There are different sectors that stay consistent no matter what the market is doing.